toumorokoshi/transmute-core/docs/function.rst

 ----------

-By default, transmute functions only catch exceptions which extend :ref:`transmute_core.APIException`, which results in an http response with a non-200 status code.
+By default, transmute functions only catch exceptions which extend :class:`transmute_core.APIException`, which results in an http response with a non-200 status code.
 (400 by default):